adupoku71/capstone_project/README.md

 ## If I left anything out you can suggest it in the group or make the changes in your copy of the project.

 ## Code Documentation

 ### Name: Victor Oluwayemi

 - The Body Component
- >The project requirement was to replace the Google logo with the Sidehustle logo and update the logo with the user input >in the search bar.
+  > The project requirement was to replace the Google logo with the Sidehustle logo and update the logo with the user input >in the search bar.
 Initially, the Sidehustle logo is displayed, but when a user inputs some text into the search bar, >react updates the state of the logo with the inputed text.

- >A functional component and the **useState** hook was used to accomplish this task.
+> A functional component and the **useState** hook was used to accomplish this task.

+### Name: DAVID ADU-POKU

+> The project was to make a replica of the **google search homepage**.
+I employed the use of **css** to style the application to make it **google `searchly`**.
+We created an external `style.css` file and also used some **inline styles** to achieve that.
+I used some basic styles such as `paddings, margin, text-align etc` and some more advanced styles such as `flexbox` for the **layout** .